 I must, in order to follow this train of thought that threatens to derail in my mind if I don't capture it.
 Hang on, it's a winding track.

 Our group is studying Encounters With Jesus by Tim Keller.
-The chapter for Holy Week was about Jesus in the garden of Gethsemane, one of those things you don't plan that works out perfectly, by God's grace if you ask me.
+The chapter we happened to be studying during Holy Week was about Jesus in the garden of Gethsemane, one of those things you don't plan that works out perfectly, by God's grace if you ask me.

-We read in Matthew 26 about the agony of Jesus in the garden, making the choice of obedience.
-Indeed, he is beginning to feel the connection slipping away even as he prays, clinging to his Father with some of his last breaths, resolutely pressing on with the costly plan of redemption.
+Based on Matthew 26, the chapter describes the agony of Jesus in the garden, making the choice of obedience.
+Indeed, he is beginning to feel the divine connection slipping away even as he prays, clinging to his Father with some of his last breaths, resolutely pressing on with the costly plan of redemption.
 As Keller started making his case for "the torture of divine absence", I was reminded that the curse of sin that Jesus took on wasn't in the flogging--although that certainly was torture.
 The curse (for Jesus and all of us) was in the excruciating separation from God.

 "Surely the arm of the Lord is not too short to save,